-A bit further north, tucked into the Big Hickory Marina is Big Hickory Seafood Grille where you can get a shrimp, scallop or clam basket but you might want to consider the Florida lobster stew or the signature mahi mahi coco loco, mahi crusted in coconut and panko crumbs, with pineapple and a coconut-pineapple beurre blanc.
+A bit further north, tucked into the Big Hickory Marina is Big Hickory Waterfront Grille where you can get a shrimp, scallop or clam basket but you might want to consider the Florida lobster stew or the signature mahi mahi coco loco, mahi crusted in coconut and panko crumbs, with pineapple and a coconut-pineapple beurre blanc.

 For an upscale, open-air meal – breakfast, lunch or dinner – consider Flippers on the Bay at Lovers Key Resort on Fort Myers Beach, with its spectacular water view and acclaimed menu offering lobster Benedict and serious bloody Marys for breakfast and dishes like Bohemian black grouper and paella for dinner.

 Doc Ford’s Rum Bar & Grill has three choices of location but the Fort Myers Beach outpost is by far the most scenic (others are on Sanibel and Captiva), overlooking Matanzas Pass at Fisherman’s Wharf.
 The theme comes from the books of local bestselling author Randy Wayne White, who owns a piece of the restaurants and can sometimes be spotted wandering about greeting guests and sampling the adult beverages.
 Some good bets here include the banana leaf snapper, Yucatan shrimp tacos and the Panamaniac’s pulled pork.